 A lad from Kashmir, who is busy carving a niche for himself in the glittering world of Bollywood.
 Grounded to his roots, he believes in ‘Kashmiriyat’ by practicing it and not just me talking about it.
-Currently busy with a Bollywood film on the underworld of 1980s, Mir Sarwar found some time between shots for www.thecherrytree.in
+Currently busy with a Bollywood film on the underworld of the 1980s, Mir Sarwar found some time between shots for www.thecherrytree.in

 Excerpts from an interaction with Rajesh Prothi

 Your generation grew up witnessing the demise of the cultural ethos of Kashmir.
 Kashmir went through the process of disintegration of the Sufi culture or what we now often hear ‘the composite culture of Kashmir’.
-Is there a concern of what happened?
+Is there a concern about what happened?

 Your question is politically loaded, but nevertheless, let me state that as far as our the Sufi Culture of Kashmir is concerned, no matter what happens it will survive like always.
-There have been times when we have seen lots of downs, but our basic culture or the fundamentals about life are strong enough to survive as they are rooted deep, very deep.
+There have been times when we have seen lots of downs, but our basic culture or the fundamentals of life are strong enough to survive as they are rooted deep, very deep.

 I would add that Kashmiris per se love each other whether they are Muslims or Pandits or Sikhs.
 ‘KASHMIRIYAT’ will last, no matter how hard people try to destroy it.
-The people whose origin is from Kashmir are loving in nature and God fearing.
-No doubt God has made us, the Kashmiris, different in many ways, our simplicity, our features, our culture & most importantly our hospitality, for which we are known for throughout the world, has stood the test of time and has not and will not crumble.
+The people whose origin is from Kashmir are loving in nature and God-fearing.
+No doubt God has made us, the Kashmiris, different in many ways, our simplicity, our features, our culture & most importantly our hospitality, for which we are known throughout the world, has stood the test of time and has not and will not crumble.
 We are a blessed lot & should be grateful to God for that.
 Being such a blessed race, do you think, we as Kashmiri will ever lose our culture?
 Never.
-There have been issues, but each time, we just not only survived, but became even stronger.
+There have been issues, but each time, we just not only survived but became even stronger.

-For the past couple of decades the image of Kashmir as heaven on earth has been tarnished.
+For the past couple of decades, the image of Kashmir as heaven on earth has been tarnished.
 How do you feel about it?

 Facts cannot be ignored.
 But blowing the fact out of proportion is surely an issue.
 People with vested interests have been doing it in the past and are still trying to tarnish the image of Kashmir by highlighting only the negative side of Kashmir.
-I request the people of the world to judge for yourself, use your own mind to decide what’s right and what’s not.
+I request the people of the world to judge for themselves, use their own mind to decide what’s right and what’s not.
 Visit Kashmir, meet locals & experience it firsthand & then pass your judgment.
 Visit Kashmir to witness its rich culture, heritage & beauty, which is mesmerizing.
 Understand the people of Kashmir across communities and then pass your judgment.